vmware/terraform-provider-avi/website/docs/d/avi_protocolparser.html.markdown

 In addition to all arguments above, the following attributes are exported:

+* `configpb_attributes` - Protobuf versioning for config pbs.
+Field introduced in 21.1.1.
 * `description` - Description of the protocol parser.
 Field introduced in 18.2.3.
-* `labels` - Key value pairs for granular object access control.
-Also allows for classification and tagging of similar objects.
-Field introduced in 20.1.2.
-Maximum of 4 items allowed.
+* `markers` - List of labels to be used for granular rbac.
+Field introduced in 20.1.5.
 * `name` - Name of the protocol parser.
 Field introduced in 18.2.3.
 * `parser_code` - Command script provided inline.
 Field introduced in 18.2.3.
 * `tenant_ref` - Tenant uuid of the protocol parser.
 It is a reference to an object of type tenant.
 Field introduced in 18.2.3.